gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 How you configure site security depends on where you installed Omeka.
 Choose which instructions to follow for your installation.

+!!! danger "Warning"
+    The instructions require that you edit the site's `.htaccess` file.
+Even the slightest error in this file can result in an **internal server error** which will prevent the site from loading.
+Be very careful.

 ### Instructions 1

 If you installed Omeka in a `digitalarchive` folder, follow these instructions.
 Otherwise, use [instructions 2](#instructions-2).

 -	Go to [cpanel] and choose `File Manager`
--	Navigate to, the folder that contains the `digitalarchive` folder
+-	Navigate *into* the folder that *contains* the `digitalarchive` folder, usually `public_html` or a subdomain folder
 -   If the folder does not contain a `.htaccess` file, create a new empty `.htaccess` file
 -   Edit `.htaccess`
 -   Add the code shown below at the top of the file